-Fortunately, most horses that colic don’t need surgery.
-However, it has been shown that the survival rate for horses getting colic surgery goes down the longer the horse has clinical signs of colic; otherwise stated, if you horse has a colic, you need to find out if the problem requires surgery as quickly as possible, and you need to get him to the hospital as rapidly as possible.
-The percentage of horses that get colic surgery that are put to sleep on the surgery table because of the advanced nature of their disease is estimated to range from 8% to 24%.
-Getting a sick horse being one of those awful statistics, getting him to the hospital quickly is really important.
+Like I said, most horses that colic don’t need surgery.
+However, it has been shown that the survival rate for horses getting colic surgery goes down the longer the horse has clinical signs of colic.
+Otherwise stated, if you horse has a colic, you need to find out if the problem requires surgery as quickly as possible, and you need to get him to the hospital as quickly as possible.
+The percentage of horses that get colic surgery that are put to sleep on the surgery table because of the advanced nature of their disease is estimated to range from 8% to 24%, so to avoid a sick horse being one of those awful statistics, getting him to the hospital quickly is really important.

 There’s no single diagnostic test that is 100% accurate at telling you if your colicking horse needs surgery, and there are a lot of things that we look at.
-However, certain tests appear to strongly predictive or the need for surgery.
-Let’s go over some of these tests, so you can make sure that the most important information is collected.
+However, certain tests appear to strongly predictive of the need for surgery.

 STRONGLY POSITIVE PREDICTORS (needs colic surgery)

 2. Degree of pain – This one’s pretty simple.
 The more painful the horse, the more likely he has a problem that needs surgery.
 The horse that can’t be kept up on his feet is more likely to have a serious problem than the one that occasionally looks back at his side, or one that is lying down relatively comfortably.

 4. Abdominal distension – If your horse’s abdomen is blown up like a balloon, it may indicate that he has a problem that needs surgery.
 Of course, the call is somewhat subjective, but the association has been made: twice.